 What is truly incredible about The Word of God is that it is living.
 It can LITERALLY change you.
 And I don’t mean change you into a 2007 Brittany Spears type of person.
 I mean Jesus has the power to make you alive.
 Jesus literally turns the dead alive.
 That always amazes me.
 Even more than the googley eyes on ice-cream do.

-Let me know what your favorite book of the Bible is so that during my next row down the Nile (aka the stationary spot facing a brick wall at my gym), I can listen and mediate on it!
+Please everyone I am begging you all to find a way to let me know what your favorite book of the Bible is so that during my next row down the Nile (also known as the stationary spot facing a brick wall at my gym), I can listen and meditate on it!